TejasBN28/OpenFASOC/README.md

 # OpenFASOC
-Fully Open-Source Autonomous SoC Synthesis using Customizable Cell-Based Synthesizable Analog Circuits The FASoC Program is focused on developing a complete system-on-chip (SoC) synthesis tool from user specification to GDSII with fully open-sourced tools.
+OpenFASOC is focused on open-source automate analog generation from user specification to GDSII with fully open-sourced tools.
+This project is led by a team of researchers at the University of Michigan is inspired from FASoC whcih sits on proprietary tools.
+Fully Open-Source Autonomous SoC Synthesis using Customizable Cell-Based Synthesizable Analog Circuits.
+The FASoC Program is focused on developing a complete system-on-chip (SoC) synthesis tool from user specification to GDSII with fully open-sourced tools.

 # Installation
 ## 1. OpenFASOC: